 Autumn is the season of mists and mellow fruitfulness, but it is also the best time of the year to spot natural phenomena in the countryside.
-Here is our guide on the best natural phenomena to spot in autumn.

 One of the eeriest tricks of light you can witness in the outdoors is often associated with cloud inversions, and thus more likely to occur from this time of year onwards.
 When walking with a layer of cloud or fog beneath you and the sun directly behind you, a spectral shadow is cast upon the mist, framed by a queer halo of multi-coloured light around its head.